 There is a range of nonmetallic materials, just as there is a range of metals.
 Cutting, milling, drilling, tapping, machining, sanding of polycarbonate, fiberglass and acrylic have individual nuance, just as steel, aluminum, stainless each have individual machining considerations.

-Generally speaking, the ability to accurately drill holes or machine any material starts with sharpened bits, cutters & blades, as well as the user’s skill and patience.
+The ability to accurately drill holes or machine any material starts with sharpened bits, cutters & blades, as well as the user’s skill and patience.
 Polycarbonate is an easier material to work with because it is a uniform build-up of resin to form a pre-determined thickness.
 By contrast, fiberglass is a complex material made up of random glass strands in a polyester resin.
-The random complexity is a strength factor but it affects the way a cutting tool or drill bit passes through it.
+The random complexity is a strength factor, but it affects the way a cutting tool or drill bit passes through it.